Table Of Contents_

 In essence, the Sphero SPRK+ is part activity hub and part junior development environment.
 Children can use the Sphero Robot Ball to code their own SPRK+ programs or download and run exercises with ready-made programs.
 For these reasons, the Sphero SPRK+ is recommended for ages 12 and up, but this can be pushed to 10 if you really want to.
 If you don’t have a child at that age yet, or if you don’t think they’ll fancy coding, try the more traditional Really RAD Robot Toy for Kids.

 The Sphero SPRK+ will have to charge right out of the gate, and that takes about three hours, which gives you ample time to download the Lightning Lab App.
 The lab app works on iOS, Android, and Amazon Kindle devices.
 If you’re looking for a robot toy that doesn’t require the use of an app, try the Top Race Robot Dog.
 Although you can use the Lightning Lab app alongside other Sphero Robots you cannot use the SPRK+ with other Sphero apps.
+If you are a super fan of Star Wars, one of the best droid robot toys you can purchase is described in our Sphero bb 8 review.

 The SPRK+ is one of those educational toys that genuinely makes learning fun.
 It will be incredibly fun for children to assemble their own blocks of code and then watch as the robot does their bidding.
 The robot gives instant, physical feedback so your child will know if they’re doing things right or wrong.
 It retails for $102.00 on Amazon so if you’re on a budget, or your child isn’t twelve yet, consider the Sikaye RC Robot Toy for Kids.